Next Tory leader odds: The favourites to replace Boris Johnson

 Conservatives have said that backbenchers are now “definitely” having conversations on how to replace Mr Johnson in 2022 following a turbulent couple of months.

-One “red wall” MP told The Independent Mr Johnson’s opponents in the party could easily gather the 55 signatures required for the 1922 Committee of backbenchers to initiate a vote of no confidence – but they won’t move until they have dozens more behind his removal.
+One “red wall” MP told The Independent Mr Johnson’s opponents in the party could easily gather the 54 signatures required for the 1922 Committee of backbenchers to initiate a vote of no confidence – but they will not move until they have dozens more behind his removal.

 Ms Truss was reportedly “quietly wooing” fellow Conservatives in recent weeks in the event of a contest, but a spokesperson for the foreign secretary said “she meets MPs regularly to discuss foreign policy, and previously trade policy”.